floriankraemer/floriankraemer.github.io/about.markdown

   * Maintained several CakePHP plugins.
 * I've done a large scale refactoring of a legacy system done by an offshore company with zero test coverage and severe coupling.
 * I've successfully introduced a CI/CD process in a company.
-* Architected the Unified Commerce foundation for Sprykers Commerce OS.
+* Architected the [Unified Commerce](https://spryker.com/unified-commerce/) foundation for [Sprykers](https://spryker.com/) Commerce OS.
-* Designed a security issue workflow and process within the Core Commerce department.
+* Implemented a security incident workflow and process in a department.
 * Introduced performance and quality metrics.
-* Defined a security incident process.
 * Architected a modular system with ports & adapters to enable microservices later on.

 ### How I am